thanos-io/thanos/docs/getting_started.md

 ## Communication Between Components

-Components in a Thanos cluster can be connected through a gossip protocol to advertise membership and propagate metadata about other known nodes.
-We need to add gossip to efficiently discover other nodes in the cluster and the metrics information they can access.
+Components in a Thanos cluster can be connected through a gossip protocol to advertise membership and propagate metadata about other known nodes or by setting static store flags of known components.
+We added gossip to efficiently and dynamically discover other nodes in the cluster and the metrics information they can access.

-This is especially useful for the Query node to know all endpoints to query and the time windows of each nodes, thus reducing the overhead of querying all nodes in the cluster.
+This is especially useful for the Query node to know all endpoints to query, time windows and external labels for each node, thus reducing the overhead of querying all nodes in the cluster.

 Given a sidecar we can have it join a gossip cluster by advertising itself to other peers within the network.